Luzifer/dockerproxy/README.md

 - `domains`: Dict of domain configurations the proxy is able to respond to
   - `slug`: The slug defined in the Docker container to determine which container should handle the request
+  - `force_ssl`: The proxy does not forward request but return a redirect to SSL based connection
   - `ssl` (optional): SSL configuration for that domain
     - `cert`: x509 certificate file
     - `key`: The key for the cerficate without password protection